TODAY'S HOURS: 8 AM – 4 PM

 Tubifera ferruginosa slime mold

-The fruiting bodies of slime molds such as Tubifera ferruginosa resemble mushrooms but aren’t in the fungus kingdom.
+The fruiting bodies of slime molds somewhat resemble mushrooms, but Myxomycetes aren’t in the Fungi Kingdom.

 Don’t ever believe you’ve got nature figured out.
 Just as soon as you think you’ve got a handle on things, nature will unveil something so strange and unexpected that you must throw all of your assumptions out of the window.